Find the right robotic mower for your property

 How MowerLab Evaluates Robotic Mowers

-Every mower is assessed against the same five capability pillars.
-These aren't marketing angles — they're the dimensions that actually decide whether a machine suits your property.
+Every mower is evaluated against the same five capability areas.
+These are the factors that determine whether a mower actually works on your property.

 Autonomous Operation